starryxoxo/treeajmgar/src/site/notes/Get a chance for a FREE load!.md

 • You will be monitored as you spin the wheel.<br>
 • Your last spin will be the spin that is valid and the one that will be used.<br>
 • The free load must not exceed ₱100, excluding the charge fee.<br>
-• The ₱2 and ₱4 off is only usable to your next load.<br>
+• The ₱X off is only usable to your next load.<br>
 • The location of the spinner's hand can change.<br>
 • There will be no charges for the free load.<br>
 • Buy any load/data packs first to receive your chances.<br>